hzhou3/papers/README.md

 The paper presented an approach: This approach is used to reconstruct image patches with a convolutional denoising autoencoder network at multiple Gaussian pyramid levels.

-Main idea: reconstruct image patches and get residual maps.
+Main idea: reconstruct image patches (with noise) and get residual maps.

 Pros:
   1. using autoencoders to detect which is good for the situation where there are not much defective images.